Get in touch

 Welcome to The Raikes Journal

-Thank you for visiting The Raikes Journal.
-Raikes is a digital magazine and community interest company dedicated to delivering engaging, original, clickbait-free, quality local journalism about Gloucestershire.
+Thank you for visiting The Raikes Journal - a digital magazine and community interest company (CIC) dedicated to delivering engaging, original, clickbait-free, quality local journalism about Gloucestershire.

 We have a particular focus on its business, charity, education and training sectors, but will cover any story we think is of interest.

-You’ll find Raikes is a different digital platform to any other in Gloucestershire.
-We are journalistically and editorially-led and focus on quality rather than quantity.
-We do not to publish every press release that falls in our lap, we speak to our community, understand what is really happening, give you some context and give a voice to those who would otherwise be crowded out.
+We speak to our community, understand what is really happening, give you some context and give a voice to those who would otherwise be crowded out.

-For those familiar with the maelstrom of information flaying past on social media (just go on LinkedIn for two minutes and see what we mean), those who want something a bit more considered, surrounded by a bit less noise, slower paced but still pertinent, welcome to Raikes.
+For those familiar with the maelstrom of information flying past on social media (just go on LinkedIn for two minutes and see what we mean), those who want something a bit more considered, surrounded by a bit less noise, slower paced but still pertinent, smewhere to park up, take stock, read something considered and enjoy the moment, welcome to The Raikes Journal.

-If you think those things are important, if you think how Gloucestershire is presented is important, and if you think journalism is important and you want it to remain the county, clickbait free - original well-written stories, not recycled press releases, or puff, able to challenge authority if needed, to hold people to account, that can tell your stories, that can stand up for your community - then please do support us.
+If you think how Gloucestershire is presented is important, and if you think journalism is important and you want it to remain the county, clickbait free - original well-written stories, not recycled press releases, or puff, able to challenge authority if needed, to hold people to account, that can tell your stories, that can stand up for your community - then please do support us.

 Subscribers - free or otherwise - are crucial to Raikes becoming sustainable, but we already have 12,000-plus social media connections in Gloucestershire to help us along.